 In class, the children have lessons in basic literacy and numeracy as well as working on independent living skills.
 Once a week they enjoy an art/cookery lesson and they have a daily Physical Education session which for some of the children, involves completing a specific exercise programme prescribed for them by the Physiotherapist.
 As well as spending time as a class group, each student is also given the opportunity (at least once per week,) to spend time within a mainstream class, accompanied by one of our classroom assistants.
 So far, this has been a huge success not just for our children but for those in the classes they have visited.

-We are currently situated in several rooms at the newly built clinic but in the future plan to build our own classroom on the main primary school site.
+We are so thankful to God, and to supporters who helped to build our own classroom on the main primary school site.